callitask/finance-api/docs/03-BACKEND-API.md

 ```

 ## Rate Limiting Headers
-For public endpoints protected by `RateLimitingFilter`, the following headers are returned:
+Public endpoints are protected by `RateLimitingFilter`.
+**Note:** In the event of a cache infrastructure outage (e.g., Redis down), the system implements a **"Fail-Open" Strategy** to maintain availability, and these headers may temporarily be omitted.

 * `X-RateLimit-Remaining`: Requests left in the current window.
 * `X-RateLimit-Retry-After`: Seconds to wait if blocked (HTTP 429).